 • Location: Koševo neighborhood, North Sarajevo (approximately 1,500m from the city center).

-• Role in ’84: Primary venue for ice hockey, figure skating, and the Closing Ceremony.
+• Role in ’84: Primary venue for ice hockey, figure skating, speed skating (on the outside rink) and the Closing Ceremony.

 • Key Dates: Officially opened February 14, 1982; Olympic events held February 8–19, 1984.